 While a background check is definitely not the only factor you should consider when deciding whether or not to hire someone, it does help paint a full picture and give you a broad understanding of the person’s experiences, successes, and stability.

-How to Run an Employee Background Check
+How to Conduct a Background Check for Employment